The following prepositional errors all occur in a published mystery novel written by a native speaker of American English.

 The solo sailor who has circled the globe at 17

-3 Responses to “Preposition Mistakes #2: On, With, From, Around”
+3 thoughts on “Preposition Mistakes #2: On, With, From, Around”

 My personal bugbear is “protest against”.
 Protest is transitive and requires no preposition.
 However this usage is so entrenched that protest is futile